xNuclearSquirrel/SquirrelReceiver/README.md

 # SquirrelReceiver

-SquirrelReceiver is a desktop application for receiving and recording digital FPV video streams wirelessly and directly over WiFi from DJI Goggles on a Windows PC.
+SquirrelReceiver is a desktop application for receiving and recording digital FPV video streams wirelessly and directly over WiFi from DJI goggles on a Windows PC.

 ## Compatibility
-* **Goggles:** DJI Goggles 2, DJI Goggles 3, DJI Goggles N3.
+* **Goggles:** DJI Goggles 3, (maybe N3, needs to be tested)
 * **OS:** Windows 10 or 11 (64-bit).

 ## Setup and Activation